hakimkac99/hadoop-ecosystem/README.md

 It provides a way to test Hadoop related tasks in local machine.
 All components are run in docker environment.

-Note that only a basic Hadoop components are part of this project.
+Note that only basic Hadoop components are part of this project.

 # Code structure